cassiejc/cassiejc/README.md

   <br><br>
   🌱 I’m currently learning C, HTML, CSS, PHP, SQL, JavaScript
   <br><br>
-  💞️ I’m looking to collaborate on development project or intern of a software engineering.
+  💞️ I’m looking to collaborate on development project or intern of a IoT software engineering.
   <br><br>
   📫 How to reach me <br>
   <a href="https://www.linkedin.com/in/cassie-julia-cabrina/">